Dr. Lee McGaan

 5. What kind of general impression(s) would you expect the typical reader to take away from the article after reading it?

-After you have each closely read the article, meet as a team.
+After you have each read the article closely , meet as a team.
 Compare notes with each other and come to a team decision identifying answers for each of the 5 questions above.
+Writeup and email Professor McGaan your team answers to questions 1, 2 and 3 above.

-Once you have made these determinations about the substance of the article, you should begin the primary task of this assignment, which is preparing a presentation to the class on the accuracy of key aspects of your article.
+Once you have made determinations about the substance of the article, you should begin the primary task of this assignment, which is preparing a presentation to the class on the accuracy of the key features of your article.
 The following steps may be helpful:

 • Assign to several people on the team some or all of the specific facts you have identified as used in support of conclusions in the article.
 Those individuals will use their research skills to check the accuracy of those facts.
 You may discover those facts can be confirmed as accurate, inaccurate, disputed, or "cannot be confirmed at all" through independent/reliable other sources.
 Working with a reference librarian will be helpful in this process.
 Be sure to keep careful records of what you find out about the accuracy of the facts and where and how you are able (or unable) to check on these facts.